Login

 GPS (Grammar, Punctuation and Spelling)

-We ensure that grammar, punctuation and spelling is taught progressively, in line with National Curriculum objectives, and also ensure that it links to grammatical features of text types taught in Talk for Writing sessions.
-Pupils experience regular direct teaching of grammar, which they are then able to apply as part of short-burst writing.
-Please see the below grammar appendix for details of year group specific grammatical requirements.
+We ensure that grammar, punctuation and spelling rules taught are in line with National Curriculum objectives, are referred back to throughout the year, and also link to grammatical features of text types taught in Talk for Writing sessions.

 Handwriting

-In EYFS and KS1, handwriting is to be taught explicitly to all children through Read, Write Inc. sessions.
+In EYFS and KS1, handwriting is to be taught explicitly to all children during English sessions.
 All groups will teach the same letter on the same day to support fluid groupings and to ensure each child is taught how to form every letter correctly.

 • If by the end of teaching a ‘family of letters’ particular children are still not forming letters correctly – class teachers are to be informed and focussed interventions will be planned as appropriate.